Great Southern Trail

 The Crazy Cave Activity Centre is Co.
 Kerry’s number 1 house of fun.
 Located in the world famous Crag Cave Visitor Centre, Crazy Cave covers 2 floors and has a wide range of fun filled areas.
 An all-weather location Crazy Cave is ideal for children up to 12 years of age and is fun and healthy!

 Kids of all ages enjoy the Mega Slide, indoor sports court, climbing frames, ball guns, Crazy Maze, Rope Bridge, spiral slide, ball juggler and ball pools.
 Suitable for children from 0 – 12, there is something fun for the whole family!

 Take advantage of the array of local golf courses situated near our hotel.

-  For the past 21 years, over 4 million happy satisfied customers have experienced

-  a splashing good time at the Aqua Dome.
-They have enjoyed the splash of the

-  waves, the speed of the rapids, chilling in our whirlpool spas, keeping fit in

-  our gym and relaxing in our adult only sauna health suite.
-Experience for

-  yourself all the fun and laughter the Aqua Dome has to offer!
+For the past 21 years, over 4 million happy satisfied customers have experienced a splashing good time at the Aqua Dome.
+They have enjoyed the splash of the waves, the speed of the rapids, chilling in our whirlpool spas, and keeping fit in the gym and relaxing in the adult only sauna health suite.
+Experience for yourself all the fun and laughter the Aqua Dome has to offer!